 Foot Baths to Try (and Ones to Avoid)

 Before we get started on the how-to, let’s discuss the what.

 Detox foot bathing is best accomplished when the soak itself won’t contribute additional toxins to the process.
 In other words, it is best to avoid the use of a plastic foot tub if at all possible.
 Adding hot water and ingredients like vinegar have the potential to leech chemicals into the water.
 This would be counterproductive to the cleansing process.

-A galvanized bucket is a budget friendly, nontoxic option as well.
+A galvanized bucket is a budget-friendly, nontoxic option as well.
 This lightweight foot basin is a more economical option.

-While a plastic foot spa works fine for alkaline soaks in warm (not hot) water, it is not ideal for all foot detox recipes like those using vinegar.
+While a plastic foot spa works fine for alkaline soaks, avoid using it for foot detoxes that use vinegar.

 Best Foot Detox Recipes

 Below are several recommended foot detox mixtures to try.

 In addition, one type of foot soak is discouraged along with a commercial product that is a scam.